 Michael has an MSc in molecular biology from the University of Toronto (Canada) and an MBA from Imperial College Business School (UK).
 He has also completed the Canadian Securities Course.

 Richard Liggins, PhD

 Chief Scientific Officer

-Richard is the Senior Director, Advanced Projects and Head, Analytical Chemistry at The Centre for Drug Research and Development (CDRD).
-With 15 years of industrial drug development experience, he has expertise in formulation optimization and scale-up.
+With 20 years of industrial drug development experience, he has expertise in formulation optimization and scale-up.
 Richard has developed intellectual property in diverse technology areas including formulation composition, processing methods, and therapeutic methods, with over 70 US and international patents and patent applications filed in 12 patent families (five issued).
 With a background in both drug and device development, Dr. Liggins has contributed to CMC development in clinical IND & IDE filings (from pre-clinical research through to GMP manufacture of Phase III materials).
 He holds an adjunct professor appointment at the University of British Columbia, and previously was a scientist at Angiotech Pharmaceuticals.

 Michael Riddell, PhD